 This will give your body the fuel it needs to maintain and build muscle and power through your workouts at optimal performance before you switch back into low-carb.
 On the low-carb days, your body has enough energy to perform the workouts at a high level and use any stored carbs (glucose/glycogen) as fuel before dipping into your own fat stores as energy.

 If this seems like a lot to take in, remember, I will be walking you through this process, so you have nothing to worry about.
 Let’s do this!

 So what are you waiting for?
-Make 2020 the year you crush your long-desired fitness goals!
-Burn the stubborn fat, break though plateaus, build the lean muscle and rev up your metabolism.
+Make 2020 the year you finally burn the stubborn fat, break through plateaus, build lean muscle and rev up your metabolism — for good!
 Join The 60-Day Metabolic Reset today!